ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Immediate

-Immediate, or simultaneous, racing should be avoided by implementations.
-This approach can consume network resources and establish state that will not be used.
+Immediate racing is when multiple alternate branches are started without waiting for any one branch to make progress before starting the next alternative.
+This means the attempts are effectively simultaneous.
+Immediate racing should be avoided by implementations, since it consumes extra network resources and establishes state that might not be used.

 ### Delayed